v-ch322/docker-ssh-ansible/README.md

 docker exec -it cli /bin/bash

-4. Enter in ansible directory:
+4. Enter in the ansible directory:

 cd /ansible/nginx